opendatakerala/opendatakerala.github.io/content/post/2021/09/07/nipah-2021-buffer-zone-map.md

 He told me that the epicentre of the Nipah outbreak was sent to me in WhatsApp, and asked whether I can draw a map containing the wards around the 3 kilometers proximity around it.

 I responded that I can do it with the [panchayat boundaries](https://opendatakerala.org/post/2020/10/31/lsg-kerala-map-data-release/), and I am not sure whether I get the ward boundaries for this.
-I suddenly remembered after saying this, that [Heinz](https://www.openstreetmap.org/user/Heinz_V) the mapper from Germany, and others have done the ward [boundary data in the OpenStreetMap](https://www.thehindu.com/news/national/kerala/collaborative-mapping-of-local-body-wards-of-kerala-under-way/article34695550.ece).
+I suddenly remembered after saying this, that [Heinz](https://www.openstreetmap.org/user/Heinz_V) the mapper from Germany, and others in OSM Kerala have done the ward [boundary data in the OpenStreetMap](https://www.thehindu.com/news/national/kerala/collaborative-mapping-of-local-body-wards-of-kerala-under-way/article34695550.ece).
 I told him that I would try, and started working in QGIS.

 I had the panchayat boundary data with me already, which I have added to the map.